 Time is not the same to God as it is to human beings.
 God sees time with a perspective and intensity we lack.
 He can see the broad sweep of history in a moment, while at the same time He can stretch out a day with patient care.
 Peter's reference in verse 8 is to Psalm 90:4, "For a thousand years in Your sight are like yesterday when it is past, and like a watch in the night."

 Whenever the Bible quotes the Bible, it is wise to assume that the writer may be looking at the surrounding passage and not just the words he has quoted.
 In this case Peter references Psalm 90 and draws out five points.
-What I am going to do is to read Psalm 90:1-17 and pull out those five points.
+What I am going to do is to read verses 1-17 of Psalm 90 and pull out those five points.

 There is comfort in the thought of a God who has all eternity to work in.
 It is only against the background of eternity that things appear in their true proportions—in their right perspective—and assume their real value.
 The scoffers rely on their enjoyment here and now, but from the perspective which God teaches us to take, that is a short-sighted and foolish attitude.

 - God is a creating God.
-Psalm 90:2 says, "You brought forth the world."
+Again in verse 2, "You brought forth the world."
 This also has been a weakness of the scoffers; they do not believe that this world has been created, so they think that it cannot be uncreated by its Creator.
 The Bible has a bigger view of God.

 - God is a judging God.
-Psalm 90:3 says, "You turn men back to dust, saying, 'Return to dust, O sons of men.'"
+Verse 3 says, "You turn men back to dust, saying, 'Return to dust, O sons of men.'"
 The psalmist has been thinking about the consequences of sin, "dust you are and to dust you will return."
 But he makes us feel the fear of death and judgment on an individual level too.

-Psalm 90:8-9 says, "you have set our iniquities before you, our secret sins in the light of your presence.
-All our days pass away under your wrath."
+Verses 8-9 say, "You have set our iniquities before You, our secret sins in the light of Your presence.
+All our days pass away under Your wrath."
 The scoffers deny God's right to pass judgment on their secret sins.

 God is a moral God.
-Those who know in advance what behavior God will judge, and are certain that He will judge will have a right fear of Him as the psalmist says in Psalm 90:11.
+Those who know in advance what behavior God will judge, and are certain that He will judge will have a right fear of Him as the psalmist says in verse 11.
 They will want to modify their behavior in light of that knowledge.
-So, the psalmist in Psalm 90:12, prays, "Teach us to number our days aright, that we may gain a heart of wisdom."
+So, the psalmist in verse 12, prays, "Teach us to number our days aright, that we may gain a heart of wisdom."